krzemienski/awesome-from-stars/README.md

 * [NousResearch/hermes-agent](https://github.com/NousResearch/hermes-agent): The agent that grows with you
 * [ultraworkers/hermes-agent-helm-chart](https://github.com/ultraworkers/hermes-agent-helm-chart): The community-driven unofficial chart packages Hermes Agent for Kubernetes with cloud-native defaults, explicit state-safety guardrails, and flexible composition points for platform teams.
 * [NousResearch/hermes-agent-self-evolution](https://github.com/NousResearch/hermes-agent-self-evolution): ⚒ Evolutionary self-improvement for Hermes Agent — optimize skills, prompts, and code using DSPy + GEPA
+* [Humalike/hermes-humalike-plugin](https://github.com/Humalike/hermes-humalike-plugin): A Hermes Agent plugin that makes your bot feel like a person in the chat instead of a bot.
+It plugs into the Humalike APIs so the agent knows when to speak, how to say it, who it is, and who it's talking to.
 * [tonbistudio/hermes-multi-agent-workflow](https://github.com/tonbistudio/hermes-multi-agent-workflow): None
 * [nesquena/hermes-webui](https://github.com/nesquena/hermes-webui): Hermes WebUI: The best way to use Hermes Agent from the web or from your phone!
 * [malcommac/HermesNetwork](https://github.com/malcommac/HermesNetwork): None